dev-goraebap/nestjs-mvc-tools/README.md

 It utilizes Vite to support a front-end development server and provides optimized assets for the production environment through an asset pipeline.

-### CSRF Protection

-Provides basic token-based CSRF (Cross-Site Request Forgery) protection to enhance application security.
-(This feature may change in the future.)

 ### Flash Messages

 Provides session-based temporary message and data functionality to effectively deliver necessary information to users and improve UI/UX.